 Although any person may lend money and take a mortgage (hypothec in Quebec) to secure real-estate loans, certain financial institutions are regulated by statute, with special provisions applying to foreign financial institutions, and mortgage brokerage legislation applying to lending on the security of real property in several provinces.
 For the registration of security, certain land title registries require foreign lenders to provide evidence of their existence and good standing.
 Others require foreign lenders to be extra-provincially registered with the provincial corporate registry in order to take security over real property in the province.
 Although mortgage interests may be exempt from restrictions on foreign ownership of land, the act of realising upon security may contravene such restrictions.

-Nominal registration fees apply to the registration of a mortgage, a general assignment of rents, a hypothec or any other registered real property security.
+Nominal registration fees apply to the registration of a mortgage, an assignment of rents, a hypothec or any other registered real property security.

 While giving financial assistance has traditionally been legally restricted or prohibited, many Canadian jurisdictions have recently eased or eliminated the requirements.
 However, legislation in some provinces still contains express disclosure and reporting requirements.
 Even where financial assistance is not directly prohibited or restricted by statute, directors must observe their fiduciary duty to act in the best interest of the corporation when approving such arrangements.